rathaumons/pyppbox/GETSTARTED.md

 # 🚀 Getting Started

 Installing `pyppbox` is very easy and straightforward.
 You can install it from [PyPI](https://pypi.org/project/pyppbox/) directly or use the prebuilt `.whl` files on [GitHub releases](https://github.com/rathaumons/pyppbox/releases) or install from GitHub directly or build it from source on your own machine.
-However, in order to get it work, you need to install all the necessary dependencies or requirements for the modules you needs.
+However, in order to get it work, you need to install all the necessary dependencies or requirements for the modules you need.

-🆕 `pyppbox` `v3.0b2+` supports all Windows, Linux and macOS. ***Use the most recent version of `pyppbox` for smoother experience!***

 ## ⚙️ Requirements

 All requirements are not strictly limited.
 However, some specific modules might need some special dependencies.
 For example, `YOLO_Classic` (With `.weights` model) relies on [OpenCV DNN](https://docs.opencv.org/4.x/d2/d58/tutorial_table_of_content_dnn.html) in order to make use of GPU power.
 In this case, you might need to build OpenCV from source by yourself or use our [`pyppbox-opencv`](https://github.com/rathaumons/opencv-for-pyppbox) instead of the official `opencv-contrib-python` which does not include GPU support.

 * Prerequisite:
-  - (Optional) For NVIDIA GPU: [CUDA Toolkit 11.x/12.x](https://developer.nvidia.com/cuda-downloads) with default installation path
-  - (Optional) For NVIDIA GPU: [cuDNN 8.x.x](https://developer.nvidia.com/rdp/cudnn-download) with default installation path
   - Python [[3.9-3.12]](https://www.python.org/downloads/)
   - Local pyppbox repo: `git clone https://github.com/rathaumons/pyppbox.git`

 * Before you install dependencies/requirements:
   - For Linux, recommend changing `python3` to `python`: `sudo apt install python-is-python3`
   - If you prefer conda + Python [3.9-3.12]: `conda create --name pyppbox_env python=3.11`
-  - If you don't know whether to install only Tensorflow or PyTorch or both -> Check [Supported Modules](https://rathaumons.github.io/pyppbox/pyppbox/modules.html)
-  - For Tensorflow with GPU support -> [See here](https://www.tensorflow.org/install/pip)
+  - Upgrade `pip` and `setuptools`
+    ```
+    python -m pip install --upgrade pip
+    pip install "setuptools>=67.2.0"
+    ```
+  - Recommend removing the official `ultralytics`:
+    ```
+    pip uninstall -y ultralytics
+    ```

 * Install dependencies/requirments under `pyppbox/requirements/`:
   - On Windows, recommend using the `cmd` installer: